golang/tools/gopls/doc/analyzers.md

 Package documentation: [infertypeargs](https://pkg.go.dev/golang.org/x/tools/gopls/internal/analysis/infertypeargs)

 <a id='inline'></a>
-## `inline`: inline calls to functions with "//go:fix inline" doc comment
+## `inline`: inline functions and forward constants

+The inline analyzer inlines functions that are marked for inlining and forwards constants that are marked for forwarding.

 Default: on.